This essay was originally published at On the Commons,

 So who are these companies and what are they producing?

 Arduino is an open-source micro-controller board that is allied with a free software development community.
 The Arduino hardware and software provide a flexible platform for developing all sorts of electronic systems, using switches, sensors, motors, lights and other components.
 More than 150,000 Arduino units have been sold.

 A company called Bug Labs produces LEGO-style, modularized components that can be easily put together and programmed “to make any device you want.”
-As the company puts it: “With a growing array of BUGmodules, from 3G to GPS, motion sensor to mini-projector, touchscreen LCD to speaker and many more, hack together your own portable media player, make a GPS-enabled car security system, or build a city-wide bicycle-tracking social network — create any device your imagination allows.”
+As the company puts it: “With a growing array of BUGmodules, from 3G to GPS, motion sensor to mini-projector, touchscreen LCD to speaker and many more, [you can] hack together your own portable media player, make a GPS-enabled car security system, or build a city-wide bicycle-tracking social network — create any device your imagination allows.”

 The Chumby is an electronics device that looks like a clock-radio except that it is a computer with a wifi connection that gives steady streams of Internet software widgets.
 That means you can access hundreds of “feeds” from Internet sources and display them — weather, sports scores, music, and far more arcane datastreams.
 For those who agree to the Chumby HDK License, the design schematics of the device can be downloaded and used to make modifications — which are expressly encouraged.
 So if a horde of hackers make improvements to the device, it doesn’t hurt the commercial fortunes of Chumby Industries; it actually helps it.

 Adafruit is a New York company that sells “educational electronics” and other electronics parts.
 I’ve actually bought one of the TV-B-Gone microprocessors, which can remotely turn off those obnoxious and ubiquitous TV screens in airport lounges.
 Hackerdom meets culture-jamming!